spdconvos/encryptedbot_py/API/OPENMHZ_API.md

 | star | The number of stars the call has at the time of the API call | Integer |
 | len | The call length. | Integer |

+### direction
+Always newer for calls to this endpoint.
+Calls are ordered from oldest to newest.

 ## observed weird behaviors
 - sometimes calls from random times will be returned and must be filtered out
 - 0 length calls will sometimes be returned